The research environment Tema Q's main focus and strengths are in the areas of mediated culture, cultural heritage and form, aesthetics and design.

 The Forum for Form, Aesthetics and Design is a platform intended to initiate, inspire and develop the interaction between interpretative perspectives and undergraduate education, research, and infrastructure at the Department of Culture and Society.
 The forum unites the aesthetic, interpretive and craft-centred fields of undergraduate education and the interdisciplinary approach on which these fields are based.

-The forum stands on a scientific foundation and supports the integration of theoretical and practical perspectives.
-Internal and external actors are invited to an advanced seminar series associated with form and craft studies, where they present and develop artistic projects and their own texts, discuss current research, and find collaboration in applications for research grants, etc.
+The Forum integrates theoretical and practical perspectives into its scientific foundation.
+The Forum hosts an advanced seminar series associated with form and craft studies, where invited speakers present artistic projects, discuss current research and collaborate on applications for research grants, etc.